Fast Response System

 Fast Response Probe (FRP)

-There are two versions of our Fast Response probe: SR and ER.
-The lower-cost SR version has a maximum recoverable frequency of 1500 Hz and the ER version has a maximum recoverable frequency of 4500 Hz.
-Both versions are constructed from stainless steel and are designed for durability.
-Unlike conventional high frequency response instrumentation, such as hot-wire anemometry, these fast response probes do not require frequent recalibration to maintain their accuracy.
+Uur Fast Response probe has a maximum recoverable frequency of 4500 Hz and is constructed from stainless steel for durability.
+Unlike conventional high frequency response instrumentation, such as hot-wire anemometry, Fast Response probes do not require frequent recalibration to maintain their accuracy.

 Fast Response Module (FRM)